 In February 2017, Travis Dorvit filed a putative stockholder derivative action in the U.S. District Court for the Northern District of Illinois, captioned Dorvit v.
 Winemaster, et al., No. 1:17-cv-01097 (N.D.
 Ill.) (the "Dorvit Action"), against certain of the Company's current and former officers and directors.
 The complaint asserted claims for breach of fiduciary duty and unjust enrichment arising from the same matters at issue in the consolidated case captioned Guinta v.
-Power Solutions International, Inc., No. 1:16-cv-09599 (N.D.Ill.), which had alleged violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), arising from public filings, press releases and conference calls between February 2014 and February 2017, and which was settled in May 2019 (hereinafter, the "Giunta Action").
+Power Solutions International, Inc., No. 1:16-cv-09599 (N.D.Ill.), which had alleged violations of Sections 10(b) and 20(a) of the Exchange Act arising from public filings, press releases and conference calls between February 2014 and February 2017, and which was settled in May 2019 (hereinafter, the "Giunta Action").
 In April 2018, Michael Martin filed a second putative stockholder derivative action, captioned Martin v.
 Winemaster, et al., No. 18-CV-2386 (N.D.
 Ill.) (the "Martin Action"), in the same court against certain of the Company's current and former officers and directors.
 In July 2018, the court consolidated the Martin Action and the Dorvit Action.

 In July 2018, the plaintiffs in the consolidated Dorvit and Martin Actions filed an amended consolidated complaint (the "Second Amended Complaint") against certain of the Company's current and former officers and directors, who are indemnified by the Company as to their legal fees and defense costs.
 The Second Amended Complaint asserts claims for breach of fiduciary duty, unjust enrichment, corporate waste and failure to hold an annual stockholders' meeting, and it seeks an unspecified amount of damages, an order compelling the Company to hold an annual stockholders' meeting and an award of costs, including reasonable attorneys' fees and expenses.
 In April 2019, the parties reached an agreement in principle to settle the litigation for approximately \$1.9 million ("Settlement Amount"), half of which will be used to pay certain defense costs on behalf of the Company, and the remaining half of which the plaintiffs sought as an award of their attorneys' fees and expenses in connection with the benefit conferred by the settlement.
 The settlement was approved by the court in August 2019 over two objections, including from the plaintiffs in the McClenney Action (defined below).
 Plaintiffs in the McClenney Action appealed the court's order approving the settlement.
-In February 2020, the U.S. Court of Appeals for the Seventh Circuit affirmed the district court's approval of the settlement.
-The deadline for the plaintiffs in the McClenney Action to seek further review in the U.S. Supreme Court elapsed in July 2020 and the settlement is a final judgement.
-The Company's insurers made a payment of half of the Settlement Amount in September 2019 toward the payment of certain defense costs consistent with the terms of the settlement.
+On February 28, 2020, the U.S. Court of Appeals for the Seventh Circuit affirmed the district court's approval of the settlement.
+Absent an extension, the plaintiffs in the McClenney Action have until July 27, 2020 to seek further review in the U.S. Supreme Court.
+The Company's insurers made a payment of half of the Settlement Amount in September 2019 toward the fulfillment of the plaintiff's award of attorneys' fees and expenses, and the insurers have allocated the remaining half of the Settlement Amount toward the payment of certain defense costs consistent with the terms of the settlement.
 The Company had accrued for the settlement in Other accrued liabilities and for the full insurance recovery of the Settlement Amount in Prepaid expenses and other current assets as of December 31, 2019.